milanwiedemann/lcsm/README.md

 [![lcsm-version](https://img.shields.io/badge/Version-0.0.6-brightgreen.svg)](https://github.com/milanwiedemann/lcsm)

-This package contains some helper functions to specify and analyse univariate and bivariate latent change score (LCS) models using [lavaan](http://lavaan.ugent.be/) (Rosseel, [2012](http://www.jstatsoft.org/v48/i02/)) For details about this method see for example McArdle
+This package contains some helper functions to specify and analyse univariate and bivariate latent change score models (LCSM) using [lavaan](http://lavaan.ugent.be/) (Rosseel, [2012](http://www.jstatsoft.org/v48/i02/)) For details about this method see for example McArdle